Position

 • Bachelor's degree in Electronics Engineering or a related field.

-• Proven experience as an Electronics Engineer or similar role.
+• Proven experience as an Electronics Engineer.

 • Excellent problem-solving and analytical skills.